 Is everything working perfectly?
 Or have we reached our desired result? – The answer is no.

-We are on our way to reach goals, and it may change with time, new challenges, projects, and company growth.
+We are on our way to reaching goals, which may change with time, with new challenges, projects, and company growth.